Edi Gathegi: Early life

-Born March 10, 1979, in Nairobi, Kenya, Gathegi grew up in Albany, California, U.S. Gathegi attended the University of California, Santa Barbara, where he played basketball until a knee injury ended his career.
+Born on March 10, 1979, in Nairobi, Kenya, Gathegi grew up in Albany, California, U.S. Gathegi attended the University of California, Santa Barbara, where he played basketball until a knee injury ended his career.
 Gathegi then began taking acting classes.
-He then studied at New York University's Graduate Acting Program at the Tisch School of the Arts, graduating in 2005.
+He studied at New York University's Graduate Acting Program at the Tisch School of the Arts, graduating in 2005.
 Gathegi's career began in theatre, and his stage credits include Two Trains Running at the Old Globe Theatre, As You Like It, Twelfth Night, Othello, A Midsummer Night's Dream, and Cyrano de Bergerac, among others.

 Career

 Gathegi's first professional role was the Haitian Cabbie in the 2006 film, Crank.
 Though he had originally auditioned for the role of Kaylo, the producers gave the role to Efren Ramirez and instead offered Gathegi an appearance as the Haitian Cabbie.
-He was skeptical at first about performing a Haitian accent, but was coached by a Haitian friend.
-In 2007, after guest-starring on Lincoln Heights and Veronica Mars, Gathegi went on to star as Bodie in Death Sentence, Darudi in The Fifth Patient and Cheese in Gone Baby Gone.
+He was skeptical at first about performing a Haitian accent but was coached by a Haitian friend.
+In 2007, after guest-starring on Lincoln Heights and Veronica Mars, Gathegi went on to star as Bodie in Death Sentence, Darudi in The Fifth Patient, and Cheese in Gone Baby Gone.
 He later had a recurring role as Mormon intern Dr. Jeffrey Cole in the television medical drama House.
 His character was often mocked for his religious beliefs by Dr. House, who himself is an atheist.
 He also guest-starred in CSI: Miami, CSI: Crime Scene Investigation and Life on Mars in 2008 before being cast as Laurent in Twilight.
 When Gathegi first auditioned for the 2008 film, adapted from the same-titled first book in Stephenie Meyer's Twilight series, he had not heard of the series and was not aware that his character was a vampire.
-He now has read the whole series and calls himself a hardcore fan.
+Gathegi later read the whole series and now considers himself a hardcore fan.

-He portrays Eddie Willers in Atlas Shrugged (2011), based on Ayn Rand's novel of the same name.
+He portrayed Eddie Willers in Atlas Shrugged (2011), based on Ayn Rand's novel of the same name.
 He later portrayed another Haitian character, Jean Baptiste, in the fifth season of Justified, but was unhappy with the role and asked to be written off the show.
-He has also been a recurring character in NBC's television series, The Blacklist, as Matias Solomon, an operative for a covert organization.
-Gathegi reprised the role in the 2016–2017 season crime thriller, The Blacklist: Redemption.
+He has also been a recurring character in NBC's television series The Blacklist as Matias Solomon, an operative for a covert organization.
+Gathegi reprised the role in the 2016–2017 season crime thriller The Blacklist: Redemption.
 He also portrays the character Ronald Dacey on StartUp.
+In July 2025, Gathegi appeared as Mister Terrific in the DC Universe (DCU) film Superman (2025).

 Personal life

-Gathegi married Romanian Adriana Marinescu in 2018.
+Gathegi married Romanian dancer Adriana Marinescu in 2018.